-If you make a DIY will, you miss out on many important things including:
+If you make a Do-It-Yourself (DIY) estate plan, you miss out on many important things including:

-- Legal advice on whether your will is valid or not.
+- Legal advice on whether your estate plan is valid or not.
 State laws can differ so you need to make certain you follow Maryland rules.
-Buying a DIY will kit online or otherwise trying to make a DIY will is not necessarily going to ensure your will is valid, since you may not know all of the laws in Maryland.
+Buying a DIY will kit online or otherwise trying to make a DIY estate plan is not necessarily going to ensure your documents are valid, since you may not know all of the laws in Maryland.
 There are also execution and witness requirements, which may be hard to obtain if you only have a DIY will kit.

 - Information on estate taxes.
 A death can sometimes trigger estate tax which can affect your ability to leave a legacy.
 An experienced attorney can help you to evaluate whether estate taxes are an issue in your situation.
-If so, your attorney can help explore ways to avoid taxes being assessed on the wealth you leave behind to your loved ones when you pass away.
+If so, your attorney can help explore ways to avoid tax assessment on the wealth you leave to your loved ones when you pass away.

 - Details on the implications of your estate plan.
-If you make a DIY will and leave your assets to loved ones, you may not be aware of the important implications this could have.
+Leaving assets to your loved ones in a DIY will can have important implications of which you may be unaware.
 For example, if you were to leave money to a relative with a disability, you could cause a loss of access to government benefits.
-You wouldn’t necessarily know this if you didn’t talk to an estate planning lawyer who could explain the consequences of your decision.
+You wouldn’t necessarily know this if you were not guided by an estate planning attorney who could explain the potential consequences of each decision you make.

-Your estate will be distributed according to intestacy law if you haven’t made other provisions like a legally enforceable will.
-The court will consider Maryland laws on guardianship to determine if you’re incapacitated and who to appoint as a guardian if you need one.
+In this instance, under the default rules, your estate will be distributed according to intestacy law.
+If you become incapacitated, the court will consider Maryland laws on guardianship to determine who to appoint as guardian if you need one.
 You will have lost any sense of autonomy and all control over your future and will simply be left with Maryland laws dictating what happens to you, your assets, and the people you love.